Develogenics/Achilles-Ebikes/README.md

 <h2 align="center">Responsive Design</h2>

 The website was designed with mobile first usage in mind.
-For the gallery media quires was used, for navigation and all other divs/sections etc bootstrap was used.
-Whene in mobile view, all items stack on top of each other and the navigation shrinks down into a hamburger menu, once clicked the nav bar desk top items now come into view stacked on top of each other.
+For the gallery media queries was used, for navigation and all other divs/sections etc bootstrap was used.
+When in mobile view all items stack on top of each other and the navigation shrinks down into a hamburger menu, once clicked the nav bar desk top items now come into view stacked on top of each other.

 <img src="images/desk-responsive.png">